What is Dolly Parton’s Imagination Library?

 How soon will my child get his/her first book?

 The first book will arrive at your home about six to eight weeks after registering.
-Your child will then continue to receive a new, age-appropriate book at their home each month until his/her fifth birthday or you move out of the 13045 zip code.
+Your child will then continue to receive a new, age-appropriate book at their home each month until their fifth birthday or you move out of the 13045 zip code.

 Do we have to come to the Cortland Free Library to pick up our Imagination Library book?